 SHA-2 – SHA-2, developed by the National Security Agency (NSA), is a cryptographic hash function.
 SHA-2 includes significant changes from its predecessor, SHA-1.
 The SHA-2 family consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.

 CRC32 – A cyclic redundancy check (CRC) is an error-detecting code often used for detection of accidental changes to data.
 Encoding the same data string using CRC32 will always result in the same hash output, thus CRC32 is sometimes used as a hash algorithm for file integrity checks.
-These days, CRC32 is rarely used outside of Zip files.
+These days, CRC32 is rarely used outside of Zip files and FTP servers.

 In the backup and synchronization software, SyncBackPro/SE/Free, hashing is mainly used for file integrity checks during or after a data transfer session.
 For example, a SyncBack user can turn on file verification (Modify profile > Copy/Delete) or use a slower but more reliable method (Modify profile > Compare Options) which will enable hashing to check for file differences.
 Different hash functions will be used depending on which option is used and where the backup files are located.

-Other areas where hashing is used are resuming in FTP, scripting and occasionally for authentication in Cloud profiles (scripting and cloud backup is supported by SyncBackPro only).
+Other areas where hashing is used are resuming in FTP, data integrity checking, scripting and occasionally for authentication in Cloud profiles (scripting and cloud backup is supported by SyncBackPro only).

 2BrightSparks also has a utility program called HashOnClick that can be used to ensure files are identical.
-HashOnClick is available as a freeware as well as a licensed program.
+HashOnClick is part of OnClick Utilities, which is completely free.
 Several types of hashing algorithms are available in HashOnClick.

 You can visit our Downloads page if you wish to check out any of 2BrightSparks software.